dimsemenov/Magnific-Popup/README.md

 ## Changelog

+### 0.9.2 (Jul 5, 2013)

+- Fixed bug in new zoom module, that could cause incorrect calculation of image height, when jQuery is used instead of Zepto.

 ### 0.9.1 (Jul 4, 2013)

 - Added zoom module effect for images, go to Magnific Popup [website](http://dimsemenov.com/plugins/magnific-popup/) to view demos.
 More info in [docs](http://dimsemenov.com/plugins/magnific-popup/documentation.html#zoom_effect).